tomas-fryza/avr-course/Labs/07-uart/README.md

    }
    ```

 6. Program a software UART transmitter that will be able to generate UART data on any output pin of the ATmega328P microcontroller.
-Let the bit rate be approximately 9600 Bd, do not use the delay library.
+Let the bit rate be approximately 9600&nbsp;Bd and do not use the delay library.
 Also consider the possibility of calculating the parity bit.
-Verify the UART communication with logic analyzer.
+Verify the UART communication with logic analyzer or oscilloscope.

 ## Lab assignment